Central, South Carolina: Education

-Public education is provided by the School District of Pickens County (Pickens 01), including D. W. Daniel High School, a 2005 National Blue Ribbon School.
+Public education is provided by the School District of Pickens County (Pickens 01), which is the sole school district of the county.

+Zoned schools include: Central Academy of the Arts (elementary school), R. C. Edwards Middle School, and D. W. Daniel High School, a 2005 National Blue Ribbon School.

-The Central Clemson Regional Branch library, part of the Pickens County Library System, serves as the community's public library.
+The Central-Clemson Regional Branch library, part of the Pickens County Library System, serves as the community's public library.

 Central shares educational facilities and transportation services with the adjacent city of Clemson.

-Southern Wesleyan University

 Central is home to Southern Wesleyan University's main campus.
 Southern Wesleyan University is a SACS-accredited four-year Christian university founded in 1906.
 The main campus houses over 600 traditional undergraduate students.
 It has three main housing buildings, two fine arts centers, a dining hall, a library, a gym, and many class buildings.
 The campus is also home to FWC Alive, a Wesleyan church that offers a traditional worship service and a contemporary worship service.

-Library

 Central has a public library, a branch of the Pickens County Library System.